-These results suggest that most people inaccurately estimate their influence – for good or ill, particularly in situations that can evoke interpersonal discomfort.
+These results suggest that most people underestimate their influence, particularly in situations that can evoke interpersonal discomfort.

-At the same time, Bohns and Flynn reported on related finding that employees’ systematic underestimate their influence over others in the workplace.
+Bohns and Flynn also reported that employees’ systematically underestimate their influence over others in the workplace.

 This pessimistic bias can limit employees’ willingness to:

-- Actual degree of personal influence in contrast to perceived influence
+- Comparing actual degree of personal influence compared to perceived influence,

-- Means of influence, ranging across incentives, suggestions, reinforcements, punishments
+- Considering means of influence, including incentives, suggestions, reinforcements, punishments,

 -*How do you assess your likelihood of getting what you want when you ask?